Reading – 2007

 Later, people would ask me why I wanted to give up two years of my life to go inside Biosphere 2.
 I could never understand this question.
 I did not view it as giving up two years, but gaining them.
 I wanted to be part of somthing bigger than me.

-Dr. Richard Farson, a managment consultant and Harvard psychologist who heads the Western Behavioral Sciences Institute, recently told me, "People think that organizations are strong and individuals are weak.
+Dr. Richard Farson, a management consultant and Harvard psychologist who heads the Western Behavioral Sciences Institute, recently told me, "People think that organizations are strong and individuals are weak.
 That is wrong.
 Individuals are strong.
 Relationships are fragile.
 There is no relationship that cannot be broken."

 Thunder's Mouth Press, New York, 2006